Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Peer-to-peer service marketplaces connect consumers who want to buy services from other consumers.
 Uber and Lyft are famous examples, but the opportunities are endless!

-How about a marketplace for finding a local tour guide on your next vacation?
+How about a marketplace to find a local tour guide for your next vacation?
 A website where home cooks can sell the extra food they make in their neighborhood?
 A platform where hobbyists can offer live online classes in their specific skills?

 Check out some more P2P service marketplace examples in our Customer Gallery.

 As you can see, almost any niche and industry can be fertile ground for a thriving peer-to-peer marketplace.
-In addition, the marketplace model can bring some significant benefits to a business.
-The next chapter discusses those – and some key challenges founders need to solve.
+In addition, the marketplace model can bring significant benefits to a business.
+The next section discusses those and some key challenges founders need to solve.

 Terminology: Peer-to-peer (P2P) or customer-to-customer (C2C)?

-Sometimes, peer-to-peer marketplaces are referred to as C2C marketplaces: customer-to-customer.
+Sometimes, peer-to-peer marketplaces are referred to as customer-to-customer (C2C) marketplaces.

-In practice, there's no difference between these terms.
+In practice, these terms are the same.
 Both refer to situations where private individuals exchange value with one another.

 There are many reasons why a peer-to-peer marketplace can be a tremendously successful business.
-Let's look more closely at four key benefits:
+Let's look more closely at its key benefits.

 No inventory needed